aschiffer186/Maxwell/docs/installation.rst

 Building Tests
 -------------
-The unit tests for Maxwell and be build and run using cmake
+The unit tests for Maxwell and be build and run using CMake from the top level Maxwell folder.

 .. code-block:: bash